 Judy Garland and Mickey Rooney Strike Up the Band movie image: Metro-Goldwyn-Mayer.

-“Sandra Bullock Box Office: Few Women at No. 1” last updated in June 2022.
+“Sandra Bullock Box Office: One of Precious Few Women at No. 1” last updated in September 2022.